 “This is a dominating fact of life: the cessation of dukkha.
 Dukkha ceases with the letting go of craving.
 Renounce it, relinquish it, release it, let go of it; leave no residue of craving behind.

-“This is a dominating fact of life: the way to letting go of craving and the cessation of dukkha.
-It is just this Superior Eight-Part Path, the Path of correct understanding, correct purpose, correct speech, correct action, correct livelihood, correct effort, correct awareness, and correct concentration.
+“This is a dominating fact of life: the way that permits the letting go of craving and the consequent cessation of dukkha.
+It is just this Superior Eight-Part Path, the Path of rightly aligned understanding, rightly aligned purpose, rightly aligned speech, rightly aligned action, rightly aligned livelihood, rightly aligned effort, rightly aligned awareness, and rightly aligned concentration.

 “Now, there is this dominating fact of life: dukkha.
 Realizing that fact, vision arose within me; insight, understanding, knowledge, illumination arose within me, regarding one aspect of a fact of life never heard before: dukkha.
 Now, that fact of dukkha requires a response: it must be fully known.
 Realizing the need to respond, vision, insight, understanding, knowledge, illumination arose within me, regarding a second aspect of this fact never heard before: dukkha must be fully known.
 And I knew: this fact of dukkha has been fully known by me: thus vision, insight understanding, knowledge, illumination arose within me, regarding a third aspect of this fact of life, never heard before.